BhumitThakkar/CS419-RecommenderSystem/README.md

 # CS419-RecommenderSystem
-Recommender System implemented in Python by implementing mathematical models like User Based Similarity Model, Item Based Similarity Model, Statistical Baseline Model &amp; Gradient Descent Baseline Model
+Desptop Application to experiment Recommender System built using JavaFx for implementing mathematical models like User Based Similarity Model, Item Based Similarity Model, Statistical Baseline Model &amp; Gradient Descent Baseline Model

 ## Goals Of The Project:
 <p>The primary goal of this project is to estimate the ratings on 2 DataSets: MovieLens and Yelp.
 The secondary goal is to compare different methodologies for this regression project.</p>